OpenBB-finance/OpenBB/website/content/terminal/reference/portfolio/bench.md

 ---
 title: bench
-description: This page provides a detailed guideline on how to load in benchmarks for a portfolio based on the ticker.
+description: "This page provides a detailed guideline on how to load in benchmarks" for a portfolio based on the ticker.
 It elaborates the usage of the 'bench' command in python, its parameters, choices and gives practical examples of its application.
 keywords: